EricTrainingRev/240701-JWA-Gen-AI/Study Guides/Levels of Testing.md

   - Test that verifies basic and critical functionality to identify glaring defects (i.e. if there's smoke, there's fire)
   - Performed first in a build, so that if it fails we don't need to waste time testing more advanced features
   - e.g. for a calculator, testing that pressing the ON button causes the calculator to start: if this fails there is no point in checking its other features
+  - can be thought of similar to a general health check up
 - **Sanity testing**
   - Subset of regression testing, performed on specific feature
   - Performs a "sanity check" to verify bugs have been fixed or functionality works as intended
   - e.g. for a calculator, check that 2+2=4. if this fails, there is no point in running further addition tests
+  - can be thought of as similar to a specialized health check up
 - **Exploratory Testing**
   - Type of testing where test cases are not created in advance but instead on the fly in a White Box testing situation
   - The kind of tests to be created are determined by examining the source code and environment where the application will deploy